Shahil-1999/codetentacles_node_project/README.md

+# Install Dependencies
+    - Run the following command to install all required Node.js modules:
+        - npm install
+# Create .env File
+    - Create a .env file in the root directory of your project.
+Use the .env.example file as a reference.
+Copy all the keys from .env.example and provide your own values.

+# Create Your Database
+    - Use MySQL Workbench, DBeaver, or any database tool to create the database you named in your .env file under DB_NAME.

-# to run the server "npm start"
+# Start the Server
-# node version - v20.11.0
-# you need to create Database from your workbench or dbeaver and put that db name into your env file.
+    - Start your Node.js server:
+        - npm start